Chart Color Schemes

 Residential development activity is lower than average in Bexley - North according to AreaSearch's national comparison of local real estate markets

-The population has declined in recent years, yet development activity has been adequate relative to other areas.
-New properties are constructed at an average expected cost of $387,000.
-Compared to Greater Sydney, Bexley - North has around three-quarters the rate of new dwelling approvals per person and ranks among the 52nd percentile nationally.
-The new development consists of 40% detached dwellings and 60% medium and high-density housing, marking a shift from the current 64% houses.
-This trend suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+The average construction cost value for these dwellings is $387,000.
+Despite a recent population decline, the development activity has been adequate relative to other areas, which may benefit buyers.
+Compared to Greater Sydney, Bexley - North has around three-quarters the rate of new dwelling approvals per person and ranks among the 51st percentile nationally based on area assessments.
+The new developments consist of 40% detached dwellings and 60% medium to high-density housing, marking a shift from the current predominant housing pattern of 64% houses.
+This trend may indicate diminishing developable land availability and respond to evolving lifestyle preferences and housing affordability needs.

-Bexley - North has around 317 people per approval, indicating a low density area.
-Population forecasts suggest an increase of 284 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.
+Bexley - North has a low density population, with approximately 317 people per approval.
+According to AreaSearch's latest quarterly estimate, the area is projected to gain 284 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development